axonivy-market/ai-assistant/ai-assistant-product/README.md

 **Fixed text**

-- **text**: The fixed text to be displayed on the UI.
+- **text**: the fixed text to be displayed on the UI.

-- **showResultOfStep**: Option to display the result of a previous step by referencing its number.
+- **showResultOfStep**: option to display the result of a previous step by referencing its number.

-- **onSuccess**: Defines the next step when the user provides input after reading the text.
+- **onSuccess**: defines the next step when the user provides input after reading the text.

 ```json
 {